Abel-b/Akan-name/README.md

 BDD
 - This website requires you to put in your birth day, month and year, and your gender.
 - After inputing the required field, you shall click the submit button below.
--It then will displays your Akan name.
+- It then will displays your Akan name.

 ## Setup